fabien-marty/github-next-semantic-version-action/README.md

 ## What is it?

 This is a GitHub Action that provides the [github-next-semantic-version](https://github.com/fabien-marty/github-next-semantic-version) tool/feature inside a GHA Workflow.
+This tool guess the next [semantic version](https://semver.org/)** from:

+- existing **git tags** *(read from a locally cloned git repository)*
+- and recently merged **pull-requests labels** *(read from the GitHub API)*

+Unlinke plenty of "similar" tools, we don't use any "commit message parsing" here but only **configurable PR labels**.

 ## Usage